shwezhu/shwezhu.github.io/content/post/golang/basics/009-gob-json-encoding.md

 ### 2.8. gob.Register

-**Whem there is an interface, be careful**, you should figure out all the possiable concrete types (implementations) of the interface would be, and if these concrete type is not primitive type, you need register for them.
-You don't need to register for interface itself.
+When there is an interface, be careful, you should figure out all the possiable concrete types (implementations) of the interface would be, and if these concrete type is not primitive type, you need register for them. **You don't need to register for interface itself**.

 ```go
 gob.Register(map[string]int{})